-The micro thing I’ve learned is that you can take two brutally competitive products, that are very similar, give each a booth at the #1 event in the industry for B2B and SaaS founders … and one can walk away with more leads than Dreamforce.
-And the other can walk away with no leads at all.
+And that thing I’ve learned is that you can take two brutally competitive products, that are very similar, give each a booth at SaaStr Annual or at one our digital events… and one can walk away with more leads than you can follow-up on.
+And the other can walk away thinking they have no real leads at all.

 How is this possible?

-Well the macro-reminder is to focus your marketing efforts primarily on what your VP of Marketing is good at.
+Well the learnings is to focus your marketing efforts primarily on what your VP of Marketing is good at.

 What I’ve learned from sponsors at the Annual is that folks that know how to do field marketing well — crush it with 10,000+ SaaS CEOs, founders, VPs, etc. in attendance.
-Salesloft, Looker, Datanyze, Pendo, Intercom, and many other established and up-and-coming SaaS leaders told us it performed as well or better than anything else they’ve done.
+Brex, Looker, Pendo, Intercom, and many other established and up-and-coming SaaS leaders told us it performed as well or better than anything else they’ve done.
 And yet … seemingly very similar companies told us the event last year didn’t perform that well.

 The difference?
 Their VP of Marketing.
 If you haven’t done trade shows, steak dinners, driven prospects to a booth, figured out how to connect with customer at an event.
 If you just “show up” and sit and wait.
 Events don’t perform.